-- 1. Understand the fundamental principles of Total Quality Management - 2.
-Choose appropriate statistical techniques for managing and improving processes in Organisations - 3.
-Develop skills on Quality control and improvement tools - 4.
-Understand benefits of control charts and their applications - 5.
-Analyse Customer relationship management techniques

-19EME371: QUANTITATIVE TECHNIQUES FOR MANAGEMENT
+- 1. Identify specific ways in which supply chain management creates value for customers and investors (customer value and financial value). - 2.
+Analyze the existing inventory models to propose the optimal order sizes. - 3.
+Identify sources for the variability in demand and understand the impact of globalization on supply chains. - 4.
+Explore the different supply chain integration options to optimize the costs and time. - 5.
+Evaluate the procurement strategies for a given business model.

+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

+CO1 1 1 3

+CO2 1 2

+CO3 2 2 2

+CO4 3 2 1 1 1 1 3

+CO5 3 3

-Course Objectives: To study the fundamentals of linear programming and its application to special cases like transportation and assignment models.
-To understand the complex nature of operations research, problem, define the problem, formulate and solve the model and to perform the follow-up procedures.
-Demonstrate how analytical techniques and statistical models can help enhance decision making by converting data to information and insights for decision-making.
-Categorize and construct multistage decision analysis problems using decision trees.
-Categorize and construct multifactor problems with multiple objectives and uncertainty.
-Critically evaluate decisions of others and develop ways they could have improved their decision making Unit- I : Introduction 10 hrs Introduction, Measures of Central Tendency Mean, Median, Mode, Concept of Testing of Hypothesis, Types of Errors, Confidence intervals, Z- test for Means, Standard deviations and Proportions; T-test; F-test for two variances.
-Learning Outcomes: At the end of this unit, the student will be able to To memorize how statistical data can be read for analysis and give valid inferences.
-(L1) To describe and discuss the key terminology, concepts tools and techniques used in business statistical analysis.(L2) Analyze the data and give valid inferences.
-(L4) Able to design, conduct and analyze the experiments more efficiently and effectively.
-(L6) Unit- II: 8 hrs Chi- Square test for goodness of fit and independent of Attributes and their Applications, Correlation and Types, Scatter Diagram Method, Karl Pearson's Coefficient of Correlation and its properties, Spearman's Rank Correlation Coefficient, Regression & Multivariate Analysis.
-Learning Outcomes: At the end of this unit, the student will be able to Explain and critically discuss the issues surrounding sampling and significance.
-(L2) Apply Regression analysis based on the experimental data and give valid inference.
-(L3) Determine the influential factors and also the interaction effects on the response function.
-(L5) Unit- III 8 hrs Decision analysis, Decisions under risk, Decision trees- Decision analysis with experimentation, Decisions under uncertainty.
+- To study the fundamentals of linear programming and its application to special cases like transportation and assignment models. - To understand the complex nature of operations research, problem, define the problem, formulate and solve the model and to perform the follow-up procedures. - Demonstrate how analytical techniques and statistical models can help enhance decision making by converting data to information and insights for decisionmaking. - Categorize and construct multistage decision analysis problems using decision trees. - Categorize and construct multifactor problems with multiple objectives and uncertainty. - Critically evaluate decisions of others and develop ways they could have improved their decision making

-Learning Outcomes: ---------- ------------------
+Unit- I : Introduction 10 hrs

+Introduction, Measures of Central Tendency Mean, Median, Mode, Concept of Testing of Hypothesis, Types of Errors, Confidence intervals, Z- test for Means, Standard deviations and Proportions; T-test; F-test for two variances.

+- To memorize how statistical data can be read for analysis and give valid inferences.
+(L1) - To describe and discuss the key terminology, concepts tools and techniques used in business statistical analysis.(L2) - Analyze the data and give valid inferences.
+(L4) - Able to design, conduct and analyze the experiments more efficiently and effectively.
+(L6)

+Chi- Square test for goodness of fit and independent of Attributes and their Applications, Correlation and Types, Scatter Diagram Method, Karl Pearson's Coefficient of Correlation and its properties, Spearman's Rank Correlation Coefficient, Regression & Multivariate Analysis.

+- Explain and critically discuss the issues surrounding sampling and significance.
+(L2) - Apply Regression analysis based on the experimental data and give valid inference.
+(L3) - Determine the influential factors and also the interaction effects on the response function.
+(L5)

+Decision analysis, Decisions under risk, Decision trees- Decision analysis with experimentation, Decisions under uncertainty.